bettybluee/MLOps-Practical-4/README.md

 This week reinforced the importance of **environment consistency** in MLOps workflows.
 By using Docker and Conda together, I ensured that experiments can be reproduced across any system without dependency issues.
-Debugging Docker builds and refining environment files also strengthened my understanding of reproducible development.
+Debugging Docker builds and refining environment files strengthened my understanding of reproducible development.

 Next steps: